30). 29.5.26

 'I don't need a pen.'

-'you don't need a pen... right.
+'You don't need a pen... right!
 I need a shaving adapter...' he clocked the look of total numbness on my face.
 'Izabelle, are you listening?
 I don't know if you're listening.
 Look why don't you write it down?
-Go and ask the nurses for a pen.'
+Go and ask the nurses for a pen and a scrap of paper.'

-'If Arthur is calling me I don't need a pen.
+'If Arthur's going to call me then I don't need a pen, do I?
 Just tell me, dad.
 I'll remember OK.'

 'That was only two.'